MONDIAL AVENTURES 29 / ALBUM GIGANTE 39

 But I didn't expect what was next.

-I've been reading the novel along as I do the translation.
+I've been reading the novel along as I did the translation.
 This section was compressed FAR more than usual, and skipped over huge passages.
 Plus, almost nothing of the original text was usable in the space available.
 I've had to go back and retype the Portuguese text into the translator AGAIN, each word on a separate line, and then in more and more cases, type certain words into Google Search by themselves, just to try and figure out what the hell do these words mean?

 The 5th panel made less sense than usual.
 I jumped ahead to panel 6.
 I discovered that by expanding the 2 narration boxes a bit, I was able to use a passage of Poe's original text VERBATIM.
 This isn't happening much on this one.